Disabled Parking in Glen Waverley, VIC: Permits & Accessible Bays

 How to Apply for Your Disability Parking Permit

 Securing a disability parking permit in Glen Waverley involves straightforward steps.
 Begin by completing an online application through Glen Eira City Council's digital portal, which streamlines the entire process.
-You'll need to submit a medical certificate from your general practitioner verifying your condition.
+You'll need to submit a medical certificate from your general practitioner that verifies your condition.
 This ensures that accessibility needs across the community are met appropriately and fairly.

 Local Regulations and Legal Requirements for Accessible Bays